0xAlnau/FIB-UPC/1-year/README.md

 # Subjects!
-In this folder you will find subjects like BD, EDA, CI, SO, PE, AC, XC, EEE, IDI and IES
+In this folder you will find subjects such as AC, BD, CI, EDA, EEE, IDI, IES, PE, SO, XC